vgodoy09/eaugusto.github.io/_posts/2018-06-03-java-access-control.md

 Welcome.

-Today's post is about Java access control an important aspect of Object Oriented Design.
-If you want to go in-depth into class design and best practices encapsulation is the building block.
-So let's start it.
+Today's post is about Java access control, an important aspect of Object Oriented Design.
+If you want to go in-depth into class design and best practices, encapsulation is the building block.
+So let's get started.

 ### Top-level
 When we speak of access control in Java all you have to understand is that it all depends on: